 Like many field experiments, the generalizability of our results may be limited.
 Our study exploits variation in the transfer mechanism during a food crisis, when the marginal utility of income can be high.
 In addition, as we do not have full income and expenditure data, we are unable to estimate the Engel curves of these households, a relevant question for many cash transfer programs (Attansio et al 2012).
 And finally, since Niger is one of the poorest countries in the world, with low rates of literacy, financial inclusion and mobile money adoption, the context might be different from other countries where governments are considering electronic payments.
-Nonetheless, Niger's educational, financial and mobile money indicators are not vastly different from other countries in West Africa, suggesting that our results might be informative for those contexts (UNESCO 2012, Demirgue-Kunt and Klapper 2012).52 the benefits of the program in a context such as Niger -- a country with limited road infrastructure, low literacy rates and high financial exclusion -- suggests that the approach could thrive in less marginalized countries and during periods when the marginal utility of income is lower.
+Nonetheless, Niger's educational, financial and mobile money indicators are not vastly different from other countries in West Africa, suggesting that our results might be informative for those contexts (UNESCO 2012, Demirgue-Kunt and Klapper 2012).52

+Despite these caveats, the widespread growth of mobile phone coverage and m-transfer services in developing countries suggests that these constraints could be overcome.
+In addition, the benefits of the program in a context such as Niger -- a country with limited road infrastructure, low literacy rates and high financial exclusion -- suggests that the approach could thrive in less marginalized countries and during periods when the marginal utility of income is lower.
 This is particularly the case in other areas of West Africa, such as Burkina Faso, Mali, northern Ghana and Senegal, which have similar education and mobile money indicators.
 Nevertheless, transferring these responsibilities to the private sector could potentially increase the likelihood of corruption or leakage, especially if m-transfer agents exert some type of power vis-à-vis program recipients.
 In addition, such programs could potentially crowd out certain segments of the private sector, especially smaller traders and shopkeepers who are unable register as agents.